tomesink/obsidian/10 Projects/Notes/Web Design 101/Episode 18 - 3 Psychology Principles for Web Design.md

 ## 1. Mirroring

 People typically mirror the behaviour of others, eg. if a person shouts at somebody and is angry, the somebody typically shouts back and is angry.
 If a person is smiling and is kind to me, I usually respond the same way.
+We are doing this subconciously.

 In web design we can use this im imagery - to show happy people, people doing something some activity etc. The visitors are getting into the mood of the images and overall design of the web.